Someone had emailed and asked:

 “For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.”

-The word glass here does not mean glass, but literally means, "looking into", and at that period of history referred to a highly burnished piece of metal used as a mirror (not a glass pane that you look through to what is on the other side).
-More expensive metal (like silver, as opposed to iron or bronze or copper) and depending on the workmanship quality, would produce a better image.
-Indeed, poor quality burnishing and darker metal would produce a more dusky reflection, but imperfections in the flat metal could also produce a "fun-house mirror" affect, large or small.
+The word translated as glass here does not mean glass, but literally means, “looking into”, and at that period of history referred to a highly burnished piece of metal used as a mirror (not a glass pane that you look through to see what is on the other side).
+More expensive metal (like silver, as opposed to iron or bronze or copper) and depending on the workmanship and quality, would produce a better image.
+Indeed, poor quality burnishing and darker metal would produce a more dusky reflection, but imperfections in the flat metal could also produce a “fun-house mirror” effect, large or small.